MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 ##### Torn Note Fragment 8

 "... remember to stay out of the forge... last weeks accident cannot happen again... "

+### Scene 8 Squaks Confrontation

+[[Posidonius, the Quantum Mage]], tired of [[Thistle the Kenku]]'s shenanigans began aggressively questioning Thistle after Thistle seemingly attacked him and [[Luke (Garos)]] unprovoked.

+After a long back and forth, they learn that Thistle is cursed and cannot speak.
+He can speak telepathically through his daggers though.
+Thistle was trying to speak to them each telepathically, but it looks aggressive.

+They left that heated conversation knowing more about each other.

+[[Luke (Garos)]] pointed out that the Barghests said that "you're not even from this world!" before attacking.
+Noticing that perhaps the antagonist knows that they are from Earth.
+It is here when the party revealed to one another that they were all from Earth.

+### Scene 9: Entering the Ruins

+#### Setting the Scene

+As the players enter the Hidden Ruins, they find themselves in a long hallway with ancient stone walls covered in moss and faint, glowing runes.
+At the end of the hallway, a set of stairs leads downward into the darkness.

+**Key Descriptions**:
+- **Long Hallway**: The hallway is lined with crumbling pillars and faintly glowing runes, casting eerie shadows on the walls.
+- **Atmosphere**: The air is cool and damp, carrying the scent of age and decay.

+Arcana Check DC 15
+Pass: You get the impression that these ruins are filled with latent energy.
+Pass: Must have just been the glowing mushrooms.

+---

+### Scene 10: The Pillared Hall

+#### Setting the Scene

+As you walk down the stairs, you notice a large room with many large stone pillars lining either side.
+The pillars are adorned with intricate carving depicting scenes of an ancient civilization.

+History Check DC 12
+Pass: You can tell that the civilization is the Eldoran.
+Your memory of earth can’t help but notice that this race reminds you a lot of elves.
+They look like elves, but their civilization was a lot more advanced.
+More like high elves from an old MMO you use to play.

+Fail: You think maybe these are… uhh… elves?

+At the bottom of the stairs, the players enter a large room with massive stone pillars lining either side.
+The pillars are adorned with intricate carvings depicting scenes of ancient Eldoran life.

+**Key Descriptions**:

+- **Pillars**: Each pillar is carved with detailed scenes from Eldoran history, showing their culture and achievements.
+- **Large Room**: The room is vast, with a high ceiling that echoes the players' footsteps.

+#### Points of Interest

+- **To the Right**: An open door leads to a set of stairs descending further into the ruins.
+- **To the Left**: A closed stone slab within a doorframe, covered in magical runes that glow faintly.

+**Runes on the Door**:

+- **Inscription**: "To proceed beyond this frame, a key you must obtain.
+Seek the pool where spirits dwell, and retrieve what lies inside the well."

+#### Investigation

+If the players inspect the door, they notice a circular indent in the stone slab, indicating a key is required to open it.

+#### Interactions and Clues

+- **Eldoran Carvings**: The carvings on the pillars depict various aspects of Eldoran life, including their reverence for nature, their architectural achievements, and their downfall.
+Players who inspect the carvings closely can make a History check (DC 15) to gain insights into the Eldorans' history and the possible cause of their civilization's collapse.

+- **Shapeshifter Tracks**: Mixed with the goblin tracks are odd, misshapen tracks that seem inconsistent.
+A successful Perception check (DC 14) suggests these could be the tracks of shapeshifters.
+Changelings.

+---

+### Scene 11: The Long Hallway

+#### Setting the Scene

+The players choose to travel down the long hallway to the right of the large room.
+The hallway is narrow and dark, with only the faint glow of luminescent fungi to light their way.

+**Key Descriptions**:
+- **Narrow Hallway**: The walls are close, with strange markings and occasional carvings of Eldoran symbols.
+- **Dim Light**: The only illumination comes from patches of luminescent fungi growing in the cracks of the stone walls.

+#### Transition to the Next Part

+At the end of the hallway, the room opens up into a circular chamber.

+---

+### Scene 12: The Circular Room

+#### Setting the Scene

+The players enter a circular room with a drainage system at its center.
+The air here is damp and smells of stagnant water.

+##### Perception Check DC 12
+Pass: You see a feint glow in the sewer
+Fail: Nothing of notice.

+As they approach the drainage system, a rat scurries out, startling them.

+**Key Descriptions**:
+- **Circular Room**: The room is round, with a drainage grate near the center.
+- **Drainage System**: The grate is old and rusted, with water slowly trickling through it.

+#### Investigation

+If the players investigate the drainage system, they discover a hidden apparatus that opens a concealed door to the north.

+##### Investigation Check - DC 15

+**Secret Door**:
+- **Hidden Apparatus**: A cleverly disguised lever or button hidden in the drainage system activates the door.
+- **Concealed Door**: The door opens with a low rumble, revealing a hidden passage leading north.

+To the south, the players find a rectangular room with a pool of water.
+The pool is clear, with the faint glow of the key visible at the bottom.

+The party finds a particularly talkative frog who reveals this information to them.
+Using this intel, they gain access to the hidden room where they find [[Aeloria's Essence]].